 The port splitter takes the 5Gbps input and splits it among the ports, which are only active if the corresponding LED-lit button is depressed.
 This applies to both power (the hub will charge, though not fast-charge phones) and data.
 Port spacing isn’t an issue, and the ABS/aluminum construct handles heat well.

 That cable (with a proprietary plug) is a pain, and the issues finding our SSD gave us pause.
-But we really liked how the hub allowed us access to external hard drives, which spin up and down loudly and randomly.
+But we really liked how the hub allowed us access to and control of external hard drives, which spin up and down loudly and randomly.

 At 2.8 x 0.31 x 1.22 inches, IOgear’s Travel Pro Mini Dock is an odd duck: an inexpensive, relatively tiny USB-C dock that plugs directly into your laptop, without a connecting cord.

 “There’s no way this will work,” you might think—but it does, with just enough room for your laptop’s USB-C charger to sneak in one side of the dock, next to an HDMI cord, then a USB key or cord, and a 3.5mm jack.
 (The Mini Dock supports up to 60W of power in from an external charger.)

 That’s fine, of course, if your laptop’s USB-C port is all by its lonesome.
 Otherwise, the Travel Pro Mini Dock will block ports as it tries to offer expansion capabilities—and that’s a problem for laptops like the Asus ZenBook, which forego a 3.5mm headphone jack but cram their USB-C ports too close together to make IOgear’s dock feasible.